hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - all other ports are untrusted (default) and send only DHCP requests
     - <span style="color: #bb6600;">shutdown untrusted ports</span> if receiving DHCP response
     - enable trust port: <code style="color: #bb6600;">ip dhcp snooping trust</code>
-    - config DHCP server to limit traffic w/ rate and ensure legitimate requests not dropped: <span style="color: #bb6600;">trusted interface</span>
+    - config DHCP server to better secure the environment to limit traffic w/ rate and ensure legitimate requests not dropped: <span style="color: #bb6600;">trusted interface</span>
     - user on VLAN 41 on a new switch no IP address obtained due to missing <code style="color: #bb6600;">ip dhcp snooping trust</code> config
     - configure a DHCP server to better secure their environment and able to rate-limit the traffic and ensure that legitimate requests are not dropped: <span style="color: #bb6600;">set a trusted interface for the DHCP server</span>
   - <mark style="background: #e0ffff;">Dynamic ARP Inspection (DAI)</mark>
     - a security feature validating ARP packets in a network